mbaisset/Formation_Web_Projets/README.md

 ```
 node app_task_manager_server.js
 ```
-6. If the server is launched with success, you should see the following message in the command prompt
+6. If the server is launched successfully, you should see the following message in the command prompt
 ```
 Task manager app listening on port 3000
 ```